 Poetry Pause (Language Arts)

-Give each child a copy of the poem “Rhinos Purple, Hippos Green” (PDF).
+Give each child a copy of the "Rhinos Purple, Hippos Green" Poem and Activity printable.
 Read the poem together.
 Encourage a discussion about depicting animals in silly colors, as Eric Carle does in Brown Bear, Brown Bear, What Do You See? and as Michael Patrick Hearn does in the poem.
 Why do authors depict animals in nontraditional colors?
 When is it a good idea to do this, and when is it a better idea to use the natural colors of animals?

 Brown Bear, Brown Bear, All Mixed Up!
 (Language Arts)